Pump: Helico-axial (centrifugal)

 A rotodynamic pump with one single shaft that requires two mechanical seals, this pump uses an open-type axial impeller.
 It is often called a Poseidon pump, and can be described as a cross between an axial compressor and a centrifugal pump.

 Twin-screw (positive-displacement)

 The twin-screw pump is constructed of two inter-meshing screws that move the pumped fluid.
 Twin screw pumps are often used when pumping conditions contain high gas volume fractions and fluctuating inlet conditions.
 Four mechanical seals are required to seal the two shafts.

 Progressive cavity (positive-displacement)

-When the pumping application is not suited to a centrifugal pump, a progressive cavity pump is used instead.
-Progressive cavity pumps are single-screw types typically used in shallow wells or at the surface.
-This pump is mainly used on surface applications where the pumped fluid may contain a considerable amount of solids such as sand and dirt.
-The volumetric efficiency and mechanical efficiency of a progressive cavity pump increases as the viscosity of the liquid does.
+Progressive Cavity Pumps are well suited to pump sludge, slurries, viscous, and shear sensitive fluids.
+Progressive cavity pumps are single-screw types use in surface and downhole oil production.
+They serve a vast arrange of industries and applications ranging from Wastewater Treatment, Pulp and Paper, oil and gas, mining, and oil and gas.

 Electric submersible (centrifugal)

+These pumps are basically multistage centrifugal pumps and are widely used in oil well applications as a method for artificial lift.
+These pumps are usually specified when the pumped fluid is mainly liquid.